HoundMediumUnited States

 Temperament & Personality

-This breed tends to suit homes looking for a loyal, confident, protective companion, with daily rhythms shaped by high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a loyal, intelligent, driven companion, with daily rhythms shaped by high energy, moderate to high barking, and low drooling.

 Coat type